-Interface Adaptor and Interface Cards 461 Interface Adaptor Card Allows you to connect two or more expansion interface cards to the XR500 Series panel.
-The 461 is an expansion mother board that plugs into the panel J6 Interface Connector and is required when using two or more Interface Cards.
-Use combinations of Interface Cards for expanding zones, network interfacing, local printing, and connecting wireless devices.
-462P Printer Interface Card Allows you to connect the XR500 Series to any compatible serial printer providing the user with real-time event recording.
-The 462P also provides an LX-BusTM for connecting zone and output expansion modules.
-464-263C/464-263H Cellular Communicator Card Provides a fully supervised alarm communication path over the CDMA network or HSPA + network for XR500 Series panels.
-The 464-263C or 464-263H also provides an LX-BusTM for connecting zone and output expansion modules to the panel.
+Interface Card 464-263C/464-263H Cellular Communicator Card Provides a fully supervised alarm communication path over the CDMA network or HSPA + network for XR500 Series panels.
+The 464-263C or 464-263H also provides an LX-Bus [TM] for connecting zone and output expansion modules to the panel.
 481 Expansion Interface Card Provides one LX-Bus for connecting up to 100 zone and output expansion modules.
 Expansion Modules 710 Bus Splitter/Repeater Allows you to increase keypad or LX-BusTM wiring distance to 2500 feet.
 711 Single Point Zone Expanders Provides one Class B zone for connecting burglary devices.
 714, 714-8, 714-16 Zone Expanders Provides Class B zones for connecting burglary and non-powered fire devices.
 712-8 Zone Expander Provides Class B zones for connecting burglary devices.
 715, 715-8, 715-16 Zone Expanders Provides 12 Vdc Class B powered zones for connecting smoke detectors, glassbreak detectors, and other 2- or 4-wire devices.
 716 Output Expander Provides four Form C relays (SPDT) and four switched grounds (open collector) for use in a variety of remote annunciation and control applications for use on the LX-Bus only.
 717 Graphic Annunciator Module Provides 20 zone following annunciator outputs (open collector) for use in a variety of remote annunciation and control applications for use on the LX-Bus only.
-734, 734N, 734N-WiFi Wiegand Interface Modules Provides system codeless entry, and arming and disarming using access control readers.
-DMP Two-Way Wireless Devic es 1100X/1100XH Receiver Supports up to 500 devices in residential or commercial wireless operation.
+734, 734N, 734N-WiFi Wiegand Interface Module Provides system codeless entry, and arming and disarming using access control readers.
+DMP Two-Way Wireless Devices • 1100X/1100XH Wireless Receiver Supports up to 100 devices in residential or commercial wireless operation.
 1100R Repeater Provides additional range for wireless devices.
 1101 Universal Transmitter Provides both internal and external contacts that may be used at the same time to yield two individual reporting zones from one wireless transmitter.
 1102 Universal Transmitter Provides an external contact.
 1103 Universal Transmitter Provides both internal and external contacts that may be used at the same time to yield two individual reporting zones from one wireless transmitter.
 Requires EOL resistor for external contact.
 Provides Disarm/Disable functionality.
 1106 Universal Transmitter Provides both internal and external contacts that may be used at the same time to yield two individual reporting zones from one wireless transmitter.
-1107 Micro Window Transmitter Provides a wireless window transmitter.
-1114 Four-Zone Expander Provides four wireless zones.
-1115 Wireless Temperature Sensor and Flood Detector Temperature and flood detector with an internal temperature sensor.
+1107 Micro Window Transmitter Provides a window transmitter and magnet 1114 Four-Zone Expander Provides four wireless zones 1115 Wireless Temperature Sensor and Flood Detector Temperature and flood detector with an internal temperature sensor.
 Can be paired with 470PB or T280R remote sensors.
-1116 Relay Output Provides one Form C relay.
-1117 LED Annunciator Provides a visual system status indicator.
-1118 Remote Indicator Light Provides a visual indication of a Panic situation.
-1119 Door Sounder Provides a battery powered sounder.
-1121 PIR Motion Detector Provides motion detection with pet immunity.
+1116 Relay Output Provides one Form C relay 1117 LED Annunciator Provides a visual system status indicator 1118 Remote Indicator Light Provides a visual indication of a Panic situation 1119 Door Sounder Provides a battery powered sounder 1121 PIR Motion Detector Provides motion detection with pet immunity.
 1126R PIR Motion Detector Ceiling mount motion detector with panel programmable sensitivity and Disarm/Disable functionality.
 1127C/1127W PIR Motion Detector Wall mount motion detector with panel programmable sensitivity and Disarm/Disable functionality.
 1129 Glassbreak Detector Detects the shattering of framed glass mounted in an outside wall and provides full- pattern coverage and false-alarm immunity.
-Security Device Only: This de evice has not been investigated and shall not be used in listed installations.
+1131 Recessed Contact Provides a recessed contact option for door or window applications.
+1135 Wireless Sounder Provides a wireless sounder.
+1137 Wireless LED Emergency Light Provides path lighting in the event of an alarm or trouble such as Burglary Alarm Output or can be activated simultaneously by the panel via the Trip with Panel Bell feature.
+1139 Bill Trap Provides a silent alarm option for retail and banking cash drawers.
+Security Device Only: This device h as not been investigated and shall not be used in listed installations.